ZeusLN/zeus-docs/docs/lsp/api.md

 ```
 {
-    "bolt11":"lntb1...",   #Original Lightning invoice from the client
+    "bolt11":"lntb1...",   #Original Lightning invoice from the client,
+    "simpleTaproot": true  #Optional flag to request a Simple Taproot Channel.
+If not specified, a standard anchor channel will be opened.
     "host":"1.2.3.4",      #Optional Host connection information for the client.
 Not needed if client peers to the LSP first.
     "port": 9735           #Optional Port connection information for the client.
 Not needed if client peers to the LSP first.
 }